robertmaxrees/management/operating-manual.md

 - Places I've lived: 1 - Chico born and raised!
 - When did I start at Build: April 10th, 2013.
 - Last job before Build: I worked for a company called Wanderful Media for about 7.5 years.
 My last position there was software support/web development.
 - What I do outside of work: I enjoy playing concerts with my band [Mixtape](https://www.facebook.com/mixtapeBand530/) - I've been a guitarist for 20 years and sing, as well.
 I also enjoy cooking and have taken a few cooking classes in France and Italy.
-Whiskey (bourbon and rye) is my preferred libation, though wine (bordeaux and cabernet sauvignon) and beer (porter, stout, IPA) are also both very appreciated.
+Whiskey (bourbon and rye) is my preferred libation, though wine (bordeaux and cabernet sauvignon) and beer (porter, stout, IPA) are also very appreciated.

 ### Personality Tests

 You may or may not buy into the idea of personality tests, but they can be useful to some.
-Here are the results I've gotten from a few different services.
+Here are the results I've gotten from a few different ones.

 - Myers-Briggs: [ESFP-T](https://www.16personalities.com/profiles/60df0a88d8824)
   - Extraverted – 75%